ltratcliff/hugo-site-generator/content/posts/first-post.md

 Containers and Orchestration for the win!
 I live on the Fedora SilverBlue OS.
 Utilize podman and kubectl for anything I can.

 # Tech
 Way too many to list...
-I'll let Hugo do it for me ;)
+I'll let Hugo do it for me :wink:

 {{< tech >}}